pnp/script-samples/scripts/spo-associate-multiple-sites-to-hub/README.md

 ## Summary

-This PowerShell script can be used to  associate mutilple sites to associated site collection with the provided as input in array...
+This PowerShell script can be used to  associate mutilple site collections to HUB site. you can provide list of site collection urls in the array.

 ## Implementation